tomgriesler/openmrf_documentation/docs/quickstart.md

 !!! info "Scanner selection"
     Every time you compile a sequence, the currently selected scanner specifications will be printed to the terminal.
 If the variable `pulseq_scanner` is not specified before `pulseq_init` in your sequence creation script, your default scanner will be automatically selected.
 More information [here](wiki/scanner.md).

+## 4. Take a look around!
+OpenMRF is a comprehensive framework with many different parts to it.
+For getting started, we strongly recommend taking a closer look at all the different examples in the `main_sequences` folder, and especially at the example MRF sequences in `main_sequences/fingerprinting`.
+In every subfolder, you will find code to compile the respective sequence (usually starts with `pulseq_....m`) as well as the corresponding code for reconstruction of the acquired raw data (usually starts with `reco_....m`).

-## 4. Compile a test sequence.
+## 5. Compile a test sequence.
 Navigate to `main_sequences/fingerprinting` and open `pulseq_mrf.m`.
-At the beginnning of every sequence creation script, you will define five flags:
+At the beginning of every sequence creation script, you will define five flags:

 - `flag_backup`: when set to 1, a `.seq` file and all corresponding backup files are saved in a subfolder in your specified backup path.
 When set to 0, nothing is saved.
 !!! info "`flag_backup=2`;"